krunal-ambaliya/propdoc/README.md

 📬 **Telegram**: [@krues](https://t.me/krues)

-For help, feedback, or more Telegram bot projects, feel free to reach out!
+For help, feedback, or more  projects, feel free to reach out!